 - Structure: Rough Reinforced Concrete

 - Photographs: © Le Corbusier Archives © Flickr User elyullo © Flickr user electricputty © Tim Benton

 Space and light and order.
 Those are the things that men need just as much as they need bread or a place to sleep.– Le Corbusier2

 Sainte Marie de La Tourette Description

-Sainte-Marie de La Tourette is a monastery of the Dominican order in Eveux France, near Lyons.
+Sainte-Marie de La Tourette is a monastery of the Dominican order in Eveux, France, near Lyons.
 It is located in the country because it was an addition to the already existing part of the monastery to the North.
 The countryside location is out of the ordinary for monasteries, as they are typically located within a city’s boundaries; the site was initially intended as a school.
-Le Corbusier began in May 1953 to design the building with sketches drawn at Arbresle, outlining the basic shape of the building and terrain of the site.
+Le Corbusier began in May 1953 to design the building with sketches drawn at Arbresle, outlining the basic shape of the building and the terrain of the site.
 La Tourette is considered one of the more important buildings of the late Modernist style.